Subscribe to updates

 Application to Vary Premises Licence for Hayatt

 The primary item scheduled for discussion was an application by Sefatullah Rozikhel to vary the premises licence for Hayatt, located at 20-22 Camberwell Church Street, London SE5 8QU.
-The application, submitted on 17 January 2026, proposed extending the hours for late-night refreshment and the overall opening hours for Fridays, Saturdays, and Sundays.
-Specifically, the request was to extend late-night refreshment hours to 4:00 am on Fridays and Saturdays, and 3:00 am on Sundays, with corresponding extensions to the premises' opening hours.
-Additionally, the applicant sought to amend Condition 308 of the existing licence, which currently restricts new admissions after 2:30 am on Fridays and Saturdays, and 2:00 am on Sundays, to allow for exceptions for those temporarily leaving to smoke.
+The application, submitted on 17 January 2026, sought to extend the hours for late-night refreshment and the overall opening hours for Fridays, Saturdays, and Sundays.
+Specifically, the request was to extend late-night refreshment hours to 04:00 on Fridays and Saturdays, and 03:00 on Sundays.
+The proposed opening hours would also be extended to 04:00 on Fridays and Saturdays, and 03:00 on Sundays.

-from music, patron activity, customer arrival and dispersal, and external plant.
-They referenced previous noise complaints and ongoing resident concerns, supported by correspondence from solicitors acting for a local resident, which reinforced EPT's position on public nuisance, cumulative impact, and policy concerns.
+and that the application did not satisfactorily demonstrate that the variation would not add to the cumulative impact in the area.
+Concerns were also raised about potential public nuisance, including noise breakout from music, patron noise, arrival and dispersal noise, and noise from external plant.
+EPT noted previous noise complaints and ongoing resident concerns, supported by correspondence from a local resident's solicitor, which reinforced their position on public nuisance, cumulative impact, and policy.
 EPT recommended that the application be refused.

-The sub-committee was provided with appendices including the current premises licence, a copy of the application, representations from responsible authorities, and a map of the locality.
+The report pack included appendices containing the current premises licence, a copy of the application, representations from responsible authorities, and a map of the locality.

 -